Vietnam country brief

 International trade, investment and remittances

-Goods and services exports now constitute around 70 per cent of Vietnam's GDP up from a 30 per cent share recorded in the mid 1990s.
+Goods and services exports now constitute over 80 per cent of Vietnam's GDP up from a 30 per cent share recorded in the mid-1990s.
 Vietnam's major exports are crude petroleum, telecommunications equipment, rice, rubber, footwear, coffee, jewellery articles, fish and furniture.
 The US remains Vietnam’s largest export market (18 per cent), followed by the EU (17 per cent), ASEAN (15 per cent) and Japan (12 per cent).

 Business operating environment